BND Hamburger Icon

 What is a cloud storage service?

 A cloud storage service is a version of a data center that is not located on your company’s physical premises.
 It enables access to your business data via the internet.
-The cloud provider performs ongoing maintenance and updates, and often owns multiple data centers in several geographic locations to safeguard your data during outages and other failures.
+The cloud provider performs ongoing maintenance and updates; often, it owns multiple data centers in several geographic locations to safeguard your data during outages and other failures.

 Cloud storage has significant benefits, but it may not suit every business or industry.
 Here’s a look at the pros and cons of cloud storage.